 Historically, the right hand side of a paper prescription form was used by prescribers to communicate information such as; non-routine clinical information, review dates for patients, an order form for repeat medication and to promote the prescriber’s practice, for example, clinic opening and closing times as well as advertising particular services such as ‘flu clinics’.
-Communicating clinical information to patients is part of a pharmacist’s seven principles of Standards of conduct, ethics and performance.

 However, there is growing concern that the right hand side of a prescription is not always the best option for prescribers to pass on non-routine clinical information to patients.
-This is because some pharmacists do not automatically see the right hand side of a prescription on their computer screens and can only do so by printing out a dispensing token, which is a practice that is currently being reduced in pharmacy as we move to a paperless NHS.
-In addition, the dispensing systems do not always print out the information on the right hand sides of a prescription in an easy to read format, so key information can get lost.
+This is because some pharmacists do not automatically see the right hand side of a prescription on their computer screens and can only do so by printing out a dispensing token, which is a practice that is currently being reduced in pharmacy as we move towards a paperless NHS.
+In addition, the dispensing systems do not always print out the information on the right hand sides of a prescription in an easy to read format, so key information can get lost or hidden.

-The long term solution to this issue will be for prescribers to communicate directly with patients using systems such as Patient Facing Services.
+The long term solution to this issue could be for prescribers to communicate directly with patients using systems such as Patient Facing Services.
 However, it is recognised that these changes will take time to implement and therefore a temporary solution is required.

 Non-routine clinical information (which is specific to a patient and medication item) could be passed from prescribers to dispensers using the ‘message to dispenser’ field on the left hand side.
 The message content should be concise and appropriate.
 This should not be used for routine information, but must be specific to the patient.